-Reefus Geology Services, a business controlled by Mr Brenton Siggs, is engaged through an executive service agreement to provide technical geological management services to the Company during the year.
+Reefus Geology Services, a business controlled by Mr Brenton Siggs, is engaged via a letter agreement to provide technical geological management services to the Company during the year.
 The amounts paid were at arms' length and are included as part of Mr Siggs' compensation.
+In addition to the remuneration for Mr Siggs' services, Reefus Geology Services was paid \$9,834 (2013: \$36,388) for the provision of other exploration services to the Company.

-Statewide Tenement Management, a business controlled by Mr Christopher Clegg, provided tenement management services to the Company during the year totalling \$53,986 (2012: \$27,623).
+Statewide Tenement & Advisory Services, a business controlled by Mr Christopher Clegg, provided tenement management services to the Company during the year totalling \$31,183 (2013: \$53,986).
 The amounts paid were on arms' length commercial terms.

-Resminco Pty Ltd, a company associated with Mr Michael Punch (Mr Ron Punch's son), provided corporate advisory services to the Company during the year totalling \$40,080 (2012: \$108,000).
+Resminco Pty Ltd, a company associated with Mr Michael Punch (Mr Ron Punch's son), provided corporate advisory services to the Company during the year totalling \$6,988 (2013: \$40,080).
 The amounts paid were on arms' length commercial terms.